danielcobon/cs-portfolio/Object-Oriented Development/README.md

-A simple Java program of a subcription manager, which that demonstrates the implementation of Object-Oriented programming (includes unit-test file)
+A simple Java program of a subcription manager, that demonstrates the implementation of Object-Oriented programming (includes unit-test file)